 When filtered for requests matching the DGA algorithm syntax, we have requests with dates ranging from early April to December 2020.

 This is an example of such request and response:

-By analysing the IP addresses returned when instructing infected servers to establish an HTTP backdoor, we can identify the following blocks.
+By analyzing the IP addresses returned when instructing infected servers to establish an HTTP backdoor, we can identify the following blocks.

 |IP block||Registered Organization (WHOIS information)|